Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Experiments

 \subsection{Results}

-This section presents a comprehensive evaluation of Gen-DFL, demonstrating its advantages over baseline methods across various decision-making tasks, particularly in high-dimensional and risk-sensitive settings.

-Table~\ref{table:1} presents the comparative performance of \texttt{Gen-DFL}, Pred-DFL, and the two-stage method across different problem settings. \texttt{Gen-DFL} consistently outperforms baseline methods, reducing regret by up to 58.5\% compared to Diff-DRO and up to 48.5\% compared to SPO+ in Portfolio tasks. \texttt{Gen-DFL}'s advantage is particularly pronounced in high-dimensional tasks like Shortest-Path (Deg-8), where it achieves a remarkable 83.7\% reduction in regret over SPO+ (13.36 vs.~81.78).
+\paragraph{Comparison with Baselines.} Table~\ref{table:1} presents the comparative performance of \texttt{Gen-DFL}, Pred-DFL, and the two-stage method across different problem settings. \texttt{Gen-DFL} consistently outperforms baseline methods, reducing regret by up to 58.5\% compared to Diff-DRO and up to 48.5\% compared to SPO+ in Portfolio tasks. \texttt{Gen-DFL}'s advantage is particularly pronounced in high-dimensional tasks like Shortest-Path (Deg-8), where it achieves a remarkable 83.7\% reduction in regret over SPO+ (13.36 vs.~81.78).
 This demonstrates \texttt{Gen-DFL}'s ability to overcome the curse of dimensionality by effectively capturing the distributional structure of $p(c|x)$ rather than relying on point estimates.
 Conversely, in Knapsack (Deg-2), \texttt{Gen-DFL}'s improvements over SPO+ and Diff-DRO are more moderate (19.6\% and 10.3\% respectively), suggesting that the benefits of generative modeling are especially significant in problems where uncertainty is highly non-linear or where high-dimensional interactions dominate the optimization landscape.

-Figure~\ref{fig:gendfl-preddfl} illustrates the impact of variance $\text{Var}[c| x]$, problem dimensionality, and training size on model performance. \texttt{Gen-DFL} demonstrates robustness across all variance levels ($\sigma \in [40, 60, 80, 100]$), effectively capturing the full conditional distribution $p(c|x)$, unlike Pred-DFL models, which rely on less expressive predictors and are more sensitive to variance.
+The statistical significance tests of Table~\ref{table:1} can be found in the Appendix~\ref{appendx:stat}.